 Support for Somerset communities starting up renewable energy projects

-- Advice on funding and finances, business planning, legal structures and planning permissions
+- Advice on funding and legal structures

 - Sustainable Axbridge Network

 - Cheddar Action Network for a Greener Environment